andreasmang/claire/doc/README-INSTALL.md

-## Running COLDREG
+## Running CLAIRE

-Details on how to run coldreg are summarized in [doc/README-RUNME.md](README-RUNME.md).
+Details on how to run CLAIRE are summarized in [doc/README-RUNME.md](README-RUNME.md).
 A list of the available options for the binary can be found in [doc/help.txt](help.txt) and [doc/advanced-help.txt](advanced-help.txt).